AIMS-Ghana/python-course/_days/04_testing.md

  - new keyword `assert`
  - function definitions start with `test_`
+ - have tests to show that a particular error results via `@raises`

 We can run these tests by right-clicking our project directory and selecting
 \"Run Nosetests\...\".
 The `nose` module does unit testing using an approach